edwardfpeterson/mctv/README.md

 ## Funcionalities

+Clicking on any marker on the map view will highlight and automatically scroll to the violation in the table view.\n

+### Search function

-Clicking on any marker on the map view will highlight and automatically scroll to the violation in the table view.\n The search section on the righthand side of the screen can be used to find entries based on any of the text entered into any of the fields of the Search panel.\n
+The search section on the righthand side of the screen can be used to find entries based on any of the text entered into any of the fields of the Search panel.
-Use the Update Results button to perform the search and the Clear Inputs button to clear all the input fields in the Search panel.\n
+Use the Update Results button to perform the search and the Clear Inputs button to clear all the input fields in the Search panel.
 Above the Update Results button shows the page number of the shown results along with next and previous arrows to change pages.
 You can change the number of results per page with the field in the very bottom of the Search panel.